 In this part of the setup you will be creating a table that details the structure of the 29 MIPS instructions you will be implementing.
+The 29 instructions are all of the instructions listed under the Core Instruction Set on the green reference sheet from your book, except for Il (load linked) and sc (store conditional).
 Include the following columns: Type (R, J, I), Opcode, function bits (for R-type only), ALU function code (the one used by the ALU controller), ALU function performed, flags set (C, Z, S, V).
 Your ALU controller and Assembler/Disassembler should match the table you make.
-The portion of the table relating to ALU control signals should be similar to Figure 5.12 in your textbook that contains all 29 core instructions listed on the front of the green reference sheet (note: Figure 5.12 is based on a 2-bit encoding of ALUop, but you will need to extend the encoding of ALUop to three bits to accommodate the extra instructions)
+The portion of the table relating to ALU control signals should be similar to Figure 4.12 in your textbook that contains all 29 core instructions listed on the front of the green reference sheet (note: Figure 4.12 is based on a 2-bit encoding of ALUop, but you will need to extend the encoding of ALUop to three bits to accommodate the extra instructions)